Koshk-e Sara

-Koshk-e Sara (كشك سرا, also Romanized as Koshk-e Sarā; also known as Khoshg Sar and Khoshk-e Sarā) is a village in Kheyrud Kenar Rural District, in the Central District of Nowshahr County, Mazandaran Province, Iran.
-At the 2006 census, its population was 3,428, in 903 families.
+Koshk-e Sara (كشك سرا) (Note: Also romanized as Koshk-e Sarā; also known as Khoshg Sar and Khoshk-e Sarā) is a village in Kheyrud Kenar Rural District of the Central District in Nowshahr County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 3,428 in 903 households.
+The following census in 2011 counted 3,821 people in 1,181 households.
+The 2016 census measured the population of the village as 4,157 people in 1,377 households.